sajjadhossanshimanto/FireDM/docs/user_guide.md

-## Using cookies with PyIDM:
+## Using cookies with FireDM:

-Passing cookies to PyIDM is a good way to work around CAPTCHA, some websites require you to solve in particular cases in order to get access (e.g. YouTube, CloudFlare).
+Passing cookies to FireDM is a good way to work around CAPTCHA, some websites require you to solve in particular cases in order to get access (e.g. YouTube, CloudFlare).

 you need to extract cookie file from your browser save it some where (for example: cookies.txt) then goto